 Though I have a background in psychology and neuroscience, I definitely don’t know why so many writers struggle to get those first few words written.
 However, I do have a few theories.

 Fear of the unknown

 Humans like certainty.
 Fear of facing the unknown is a natural and biological cause of stress.
-Though most of our unknowns these days are due to social interactions and not a fear of being attacked by a sabre-tooth tiger, it doesn’t change the nature of that natural tendency.
+Though most of our unknowns these days are due to social interactions rather than the fear of being attacked by a saber-tooth tiger, it doesn’t change the nature of that natural tendency.

-Starting a new piece of writing is full of unknowns: Is the topic interesting?
+Starting a new piece of writing is full of unknowns.
+Is the topic interesting?
 Timely?
-Will I be able to capture my readers’ attention?
+Will I be able to capture the reader’s attention?
 Do I have enough to say on the topic?
 What if it’s all just a waste of time?
 These are all valid concerns… and certainly, make a new writing project difficult.

 Fear of Failure